-ATS9626 uses two monolithic analog-to-digital converters with a maximum conversion rate of 250 MS/s.
+ATS9625 uses two monolithic analog-to-digital converters with a maximum conversion rate of 250 MS/s at 16 bit resolution.

-If you use an external clock, you must follow all the timing specifications on the external clock as described in Appendix A, Specifications.
+If you use a Fast External Clock, you must follow all the timing specifications on the external clock as described in Appendix A, Specifications.